daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 - Slightly increased SM Instruction throughputs (~15-30%)
 - -25% frame time: 2.1ms, down from 2.8ms.

-Profiler screenshots (first capture is no compression, second is full compression):
+Profiler screenshots (the first capture is no compression, the second is full compression):
 ![nsight L2 cache hits rates screenshot](https://i.ibb.co/xGnS91S/Screenshot-5.png)
 ![second screenshot of profiling metrics](https://i.ibb.co/Lpbyc1h/Screenshot-6.png)
 ![third screenshot of profiling metrics](https://i.ibb.co/zPDrNY3/Screenshot-7.png)

 ## Conclusion
 This quantization system is definitely a win for my engine and almost perfectly fits my needs: high compression rate, fast decode and it works well with meshlet-level LODs.
-It impressively decreased memory footprint, increased cache hit rates and even lowered my frame time by 25% in average.
+It impressively decreased my memory footprint, increased cache hit rates, and even lowered my frame time by 25% on average.

-However, there still a space for improvements:
+However, there is still a space for improvements:
-- I assume that bit stream implementation can be optimized further.
+- I assume that bitstream implementation can be optimized further.
 Nonetheless, I tried my best to squeeze the performance out of it
-- Since normals and tangents are unit vectors even after compression, instead of storing unfolded octahedron's "UV" in fp16 , I could extract 15 bit mantissa + 1 sign bit from each coordinate, effectively preserving much more precision.
+- Since normals and tangents are unit vectors even after compression, instead of storing unfolded octahedron's "UV" in fp16 , I could extract 15-bit mantissa + 1 sign bit from each coordinate, effectively preserving much more precision.
 Yet I am not sure how complex would decoding be, so for now I left it as-is.

 Thanks for reading!